Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Golden Week is a time of national holidays that includes Showa Day, Constitution Memorial Day, Greenery Day, and Children’s Day.

-It is a time when many Japanese people take a break from work and travel to their hometowns or go on vacation.
+Many Japanese people take a break from work during this time and travel to their hometowns or go on vacation.

-As a result, tourist attractions and transportation can be so crowded during this time.
+As a result, tourist attractions and transportation can be very crowded during this time.

 Avoid Golden Week at all costs is our advice.